 Food companies are able to sneak acids into lots of the foods we eat.
 On Wednesday, I wrote about the three dangers of eating acidic, sticky candy such as Sour Patch Kids.

 I listed a small number of acidic candy that it would be wise to consume in limited amounts.
-The major problem with that list is that it's not complete.
-If I were to list every single acidic food, I think it would break the internet.
+The major problem with that list is that it’s not complete.
+If I were to list every single acidic food, it just might break the internet.

 How to Identify Acidic Foods and Drinks

 There’s no place on the standard Nutrition Facts labeling to specify how acidic a food is.
 Luckily, all packaged food sold in the United States is required to list the ingredients that they contain.